Part III of the FREE eBook: The Key Metrics for Workspace Success

 If you’re extending promotions on your services via third-party services, track the amount of incoming business from each source and make sure that all discount limitations are met.
 Assigning discount codes to all of your promotions, much like a campaign to your marketing efforts, makes it easier to track and demonstrate which promotions have the greatest success.

-Aside from measuring your performance by occupancy, square footage and services, operators should also capture their customers’ footprint throughout their workspace.
+Aside from measuring your performance by occupancy, square footage and services, you should also capture a customers’ footprint across your total office portfolio.
 From events attended and services consumed to retention rates.
 You may know your customers on a personal level, but you must also know how they interact with your workspace from a business perspective.

 a.
 Customer Retention Rate

-Maintaining high occupancy levels is attained partly by generating new members but equally working to retain existing customers.
-Run frequent reports of contracts and renewal dates, be sure to know who is up for renewal and check-in with them well before their lease expires to prevent the risk of losing them.
+Maintaining high occupancy levels is attained partly by generating new tenants but equally working to retain existing tenants.
+Run frequent reports of contracts and renewal dates, be sure to know who is up for renewal and check in with them well before their lease expires to prevent the risk of churn.

 b.
 Average Length of Stay per Customer

-Track customer departures over time and calculate the average duration of residence per customer.
-When customers leave your center, be sure to survey them before they move to understand why and to improve your operation or policies if needed.
+Track tenant departures over time and calculate the average duration of residence per customer.
+When tenants leave, get their feedback to understand why and to improve your operation or policies if needed.

 c.
 Customer Departures over Time

-Calculate how many customers leave your center per year, or over time, to have a current and historical view and percentage reference of how many customers are abandoning your space.
+Calculate how many tenants leave your office portfolio over time to have a current and historical view and percentage reference of churn.

 d.
 ROI on Community Events

-If you’re organizing daily, weekly or monthly events or classes for your members, measure the cost in time, money and effort spent compared to revenue from actual ticket sales.
-You may have a greater return on free events targeting prospects likely to convert to customers than turning a small profit from a members-only event.
+If you’re organizing daily, weekly or monthly events or classes for your tenants, measure the cost in time, money and effort spent compared to revenue from actual ticket sales.
+You may have a greater return on free events targeting prospective tenants than turning a small profit from a tenants-only event.